 We believe that maintenance means creating the condition of equipment necessary to accomplish production objectives.
 Although we use a PDCA cycle for the planned maintenance system, people are the most fundamental element.
 It is vital for each individual to gain the essential technology and contribute to the strength of the team.

 The Asahi Kasei Group launched a training program in fiscal 2009 to nurture the skills of maintenance personnel.
 We clarified the training principles for maintenance technicians, formulated a training curriculum for each individual based on these principles, and applied the PDCA cycle.
-Currently some 600 personnel are registered.
+Currently some 530 personnel are using this system to develop their skills.

 Training for operational safety